Kimserey/DataExpenses/README.md

  - Is the number of transaciton per month related to the amount?
  - Is there a correlation between the amount spent and the next amount spent directly under the same category?
  - Is there a correlation between the time gap between the previous transation and the amount spent?
+ - Is there a correlation between the velocity of the spending at the beginning of the month and the total spent?
+ - Is there a correlation between the velocity of the spending at the end of the month and the total spent?

 # Stack